 4. Councils can discuss any common concerns but individuals are never discussed.
 Feedback to the points raised by the students can be given during the meeting or in the minutes.
 Action plans may be made to move forwards.

 B. The Structure and Meetings of the House and Academy Council

-1. There are four House Councils, one for each House for students in Years 7-11.
+1. There are five House Councils, one for each House for students in Years 7-11.